jhill1/SEPwC/source/index.rst

    * - 2
      - Code basics, Thinking like a computer
    * - 3
-     - Revision control, Python or R 1
+     - Python or R 1, Debugging code,
    * - 4
-     - Python or R 1, Moving from spreadsheets to data
+     - Python or R 2
    * - 5
-     - Debugging code, testing code
+     - Python or R 3
    * - 6
-     - Python or R 2
+     - Revision control, Moving from spreadsheets to data,
    * - 7
-     - Python or R 3
+     - Testing code, Software development
    * - 8
      - Mini-courses
    * - 9